scalameta/mdoc/website/blog/2018-12-30-introduction.md

 It's expected that there are compile errors because mdoc uses program semantics instead of REPL semantics.
-For example, in this particular example `meteredClient` was already defined in this document.
+For example, in this particular example `meteredClient` was already defined in this document, which is not a problem for the REPL but is invalid in normal programs.

 We rename a few conflicting variables and comment out two ambiguous implicits.